 Read about how we rank Things to Do.

 Iceland's tallest and largest church is also its most photographed site.
-Named after the 17th-century hymn writer/church scholar, Reverend Hallgrímur Pétursson, this church took nearly 50 years to complete, beginning in 1945.
-Frommer's describes its design, as both "primordial and futuristic," and its shape is almost a cross between a glacier and a rocket ship.
+Named after 17th-century hymn writer and church scholar Reverend Hallgrímur Pétursson, this church took nearly 50 years to complete, with construction on it starting in 1945.
+The shape of the futuristic structure is a cross between a glacier and a rocket ship.